How to Use Policy Attributes, Modes, and Actions in AnySecura | User Guide

 Lock Computer Automatically locks the client machine, preventing any further operations by the user.
 Administrators can unlock the machine via Console → Control → Unlock.

-Screen Capture Captures the client's screen immediately when a policy is triggered.
+Record Screen Captures the client's screen immediately when a policy is triggered.
 By default, three screenshots are taken at two-second intervals.
 Captured images can be reviewed under Screen History.

 Policy Matching Priority